FEEZAKULSOOM/OOP-Lab-Tasks-Spring2025/Lab 08/README.md

 📘 C++ OOP Tasks Project

-This project contains three C++ tasks demonstrating the concepts of compile-time polymorphism and operator overloading.
-Each task is separated into its own header file (.h) for modularity, and a single main.cpp file is used to run all tasks.
+This project demonstrates key Object-Oriented Programming (OOP) concepts in C++, including compile-time polymorphism and operator overloading.
+Each task is written in its own header file (.h), and all tasks are executed in a single main.cpp.

 📂 File Structure
 Task1_Calculator.h   → Compile-time Polymorphism (Function Overloading)